mxcl/PromiseKit/Documentation/ObjectiveC.md

 @end
 ```

-Ensure this interface is included in your bridging header.
+Ensure that this interface is included in your bridging header.
+You can now use the

-You can now use this in your Swift code:
+following pattern in your Swift code:

 ```swift
 let foo = Foo()